sandraebirim/IDD-Fa18-Lab1/README.md

 Decreasing the delays to 15 milliseconds essentially changed the LED into a continuous stream.
 ![Delay](https://github.com/sandraebirim/IDD-Fa18-Lab1/blob/master/delay.png)
+To prove to myself that it was still blinking, I could write a function that prints each time the light turns on or off.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**